Room Selection FAQs

 What happens if my class code is listed incorrectly?

 When you sign up for housing, the housing portal will show your current class code (freshman, sophomore, junior, or senior) as assigned by the Registrar’s Office.
-If you are classified incorrectly in the housing portal, please contact the housing office immediately at firstname.lastname@example.org or (607) 255-5368.
+If you are classified incorrectly in the housing portal, please contact the housing office immediately at email@example.com or (607) 255-5368.
 If you do not let us know that your class code is incorrect, you will have to keep the first timeslot you receive.
-(If you are a current first-year student with enough credits to change your class code, please contact us by February 19.
-Note that if we reclassify you as a current sophomore, you will lose your guarantee for on-campus housing.)

 How can I find out more about my housing options?